-If 100+ degree days in Merida have you wanting to make a beeline to the beach, you’re not alone.
-Luckily, Progreso, Merida’s closest seaside destination, is only about an hour bus ride away.
-Due to its popularity, taking the bus from Merida to Progreso is as easy as putting all the dressing options on your tacos instead of having to choose just one.
+Due to its popularity, taking the bus from Merida to Progreso is as easy as putting all the topping options on your tacos instead of having to choose just one.

-I traveled from Merida to Progreso by bus in June 2021 and will share my experience here.
-My goal is to help your trip run as smoothly as possible.
+I traveled from Merida to Progreso by bus and will share my experience here to help your trip run as smoothly as possible.

 Ready to get started?

 Note: This post contains affiliate links.
 If you make a purchase, we’ll receive a small commission at no extra cost to you.

 If you’ve spent time in Mexico, this is likely your first question.
 ADO is Mexico’s largest bus company (and a fantastic one at that).